What’s the Deal with Omega-3s?

 • Women ages 51+: 1.1mg (1100mg)

 Supplement dosages vary widely between brands, so it is important to find a supplement that is the correct dosage for you if you choose to supplement.
 3 oz of sardines contain approximately 1200mg of combined omega-3 fatty acids, and 3 oz of salmon contains 1500-2300 mg of omega-3s.
-Please consult your doctor and dietitian before beginning any new supplement regimen.
+Please consult your dietitian and doctor before beginning any new supplement regimen.
 Everyone can benefit from adding more whole food sources of omega-3s into their diet.

 Reference Links: